mehrjaved/Data_Visualization/README.md

 <iframe id="datawrapper-chart-rl5wP" src="//datawrapper.dwcdn.net/rl5wP/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="505"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var t in a.data["datawrapper-height"]){var e=document.getElementById("datawrapper-chart-"+t);e&&(e.style.height=a.data["datawrapper-height"][t]+"px")}})}();</script>

 In addition, while I did not solicit feedback for other categories of the original chart, I was able to use similar design principles to build charts for a few of the other categories.
-The only difference in these charts, is that I onlu add a gridline for the national average instead of also having it embedded within the data.
+The only difference in these charts, is that I only add a gridline for the national average instead of also having it embedded within the data.

 <iframe id="datawrapper-chart-x4MVM" src="//datawrapper.dwcdn.net/x4MVM/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="262"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var t in a.data["datawrapper-height"]){var e=document.getElementById("datawrapper-chart-"+t);e&&(e.style.height=a.data["datawrapper-height"][t]+"px")}})}();</script>